netwerk-digitaal-erfgoed/ld-workbench/README.md

 # LD Workbench

-LD Workbench is a command-line tool for transforming large RDF datasets using pure SPARQL.
+LD Workbench is a command-line tool for transforming large RDF datasets using pure [SPARQL](https://www.w3.org/TR/sparql11-query/).

-This project is currently in a Proof-of-Concept phase.
+> [!NOTE]
+> Although LD Workbench is stable, we consider it a proof of concept.
+> Please use the software and report any [issues](https://github.com/netwerk-digitaal-erfgoed/ld-workbench/issues) you encounter.

 ## Approach

+### Components

+Users define LD Workbench **pipelines**.
+An LD Workbench pipeline reads data from SPARQL endpoints, transforms it using SPARQL queries, and writes the result to a file or triple store.

+A pipeline consists of one or more **stages**.
+Each stage has:

+- an **iterator**, which selects URIs from a dataset using a paginated SPARQL SELECT query, binding each URI to a `$this` variable
+- one or more **generators**, which generate triples about each URI using SPARQL CONSTRUCT queries.

+Stages can be chained together, with the output of one stage becoming the input of the next.

+### Design principles

 The main design principes are scalability and extensibility.

-### Scalability

-LD Workbench is **scalable** due to its iterator/generator approach:
+LD Workbench is **scalable** due to its iterator/generator approach, which separates the selection of URIs from the generation of triples.

-* the **iterator** component fetches URIs using a SPARQL SELECT query, paginating results using SPARQL `OFFSET` and `LIMIT` (binding each URI to a `$this` variable)
-* the **generator** component then runs a SPARQL CONSTRUCT query for each URI ([pre-binding](https://www.w3.org/TR/shacl/#pre-binding) `$this` to the URI), which returns the transformed result.

-### Extensible

-LD Workbench is **extensible** because it uses pure SPARQL queries (instead of code) for configuring transformation pipelines.
+LD Workbench is **extensible** because it uses pure SPARQL queries (instead of code or a DSL) for configuring transformation pipelines.
-Each pipeline is a sequence of stages; each stage consists of an iterator and generator.
+The [SPARQL query language](https://www.w3.org/TR/sparql11-query/) is a widely supported W3C standard, so users will not be locked into a proprietary tool or technology.

 ## Usage